Milan Baroš: Antalyaspor

 On 16 July 2013, Baroš agreed a one-year contract with Turkish club Antalyaspor.
 He made his club debut in August, appearing as a substitute in a 0–0 Süper Lig draw against Kayseri Erciyesspor.
 He scored his first goal for Antalyaspor against Bursaspor in August, then his second against Rizespor in October.
 He suffered damage to his anterior cruciate ligament (ACL) in December 2013, ruling him out of action for the rest of the season.
 Baroš returned to the Czech Republic for treatment in January 2014.

 Return to the Czech league

-24 September 2014 saw Baroš re-join Ostrava; he signed a contract until the end of the 2014–15 season.
+On 24 September 2014, Baroš re-joined Ostrava, signing a contract until the end of the 2014–15 season.
 Following the end of the 2014–15 season, Baroš left Ostrava and signed a two-year contract with Mladá Boleslav.
 Following the end of the 2015–16 season, Baroš left Mladá Boleslav and signed a two-year contract with Slovan Liberec.
 He only spent one of the two years at Liberec before returning to Baník Ostrava in 2017.
 On 3 July 2020, 38-year-old Baroš announced that he would retire from professional football at the end of the Czech season, due to persistent injuries.
+The club retired the number 27 shirt that he had worn, in tribute.

+Later that year, he joined his boyhood club Vigantice in the lower-league divisions.